Asymptotics for Strassen's Optimal Transport Problem: Introduction

-Limit theorems on the asymptotic behavior of a sequence of random variables or probability distributions are central topics in probability theory.
-Although the OT theory has been widely studied in the literature, the asymptotic behavior of the OT problem has rarely been investigated.
-In fact, there is a long standing interest in studying the asymptotic behavior of \emph{empirical optimal transport cost }\cite{ajtai1984optimal,talagrand1992matching,talagrand1993integrability,talagrand1994transportation,dobric1995asymptotics,del1999central,ambrosio2019pde}, rather than the OT cost itself.
-The empirical optimal transport problem is also termed as the \emph{optimal matching problem}, in which the marginal distributions involved in \eqref{eq:-103} are set to the empirical measures of two independent random vectors.
-For each $n\geq1$, the \emph{empirical measure} (also called the \emph{type}) for a sequence $z^{n}\in\mathcal{X}^{n}$ is
+Studying the asymptotic behavior of a sequence of random variables or probability distributions are central topics in probability theory.
+Although the OT theory has been widely studied in the literature, the asymptotic behaviors of OT problems have been rarely investigated.
+This is the major motivation for us to write this paper.
+In this paper, we investigate the asymptotic behavior of Strassen's OT problem.
+To this end, we need first define the $n$-dimensional Strassen's OT problem.
+Denote $\mathcal{X}^{n}$ as the $n$-fold product space of $\mathcal{X}$.
+For the product space $\mathcal{X}^{n}\times\mathcal{Y}^{n}$, we consider an additive cost function $c_{n}$ on $\mathcal{X}^{n}\times\mathcal{Y}^{n}$, which is given by

+where $c$ is the cost function given above which is independent of $n$.
+Obviously, $c_{n}$ is lower semi-continuous since $c$ is lower semi-continuous.
+For $\alpha\ge0$, the optimal ECP between the $n$-fold products of $P_{X}$ and $P_{Y}$ with respect to the cost function $c_{n}$ is

+where $P_{X}^{\otimes n}$ and $P_{Y}^{\otimes n}$ denote the $n$-fold products of $P_{X}$ and $P_{Y}$ respectively.
+The minimization problem in \eqref{eq:nStrassen} is termed the \emph{$n$-dimensional Strassen's OT problem}.
+It is easily seen that when $n=1$, $\mathcal{G}_{\alpha}^{(1)}(P_{X},P_{Y})$ reduces to the one-dimensional version $\mathcal{G}_{\alpha}(P_{X},P_{Y})$ in \eqref{eq:strassen}.
+In this paper, we aim at characterizing the convergence rate of $\mathcal{G}_{\alpha}^{(n)}(P_{X},P_{Y})$ as the dimension $n\to\infty$ for given $P_{X},P_{Y}$, $c$, and $\alpha$.
+To analyze the asymptotic behavior of Strassen's OT problem, we plan to leverage existing limit theorems in probability theory.
+However, obviously an optimization is involved in Strassen's OT problem and solving this optimization is very difficult in general \cite{villani2003topics}.
+Hence, it seems unfeasible to apply limit theorems \emph{directly} to Strassen's OT problem.
+To overcome this obstacle, we establish a formula, termed the \emph{nested formula}, which forms a bridge between Strassen's OT problem and existing limit theorems.
+Specifically, we observe that the minimization problem in \eqref{eq:nStrassen} can be decoupled into two nested subproblems: an outer subproblem and an inner subproblem.